KratosMultiphysics/CoSimIO/docs/index.md

 3. **Mapping Between Meshes**: In many coupling problems the mesh in each domain is done considering the special requirements of that domain (like fluid, structure, etc.).
 This means that in those cases the meshes are not conformant between does domains and we should map our data from one to the other.
 Depending on the type of the coupling this may happen over some surfaces or volumes of the model.
 Kratos CoSimulation also provides this capability.

 Based on these concepts these are the main components of the library:
-1. **CoSimIO**: This library is in charge of the data transfer between different programs using inter process communication.
+1. **CoSimIO**: This library is in charge of the data transfer between different programs using interprocess communication.
 2. **CoSimulationApplication**: This is an application of Kratos which is located in [kratos/applications/CoSimulationApplication](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/CoSimulationApplication) folder in the Kratos repository.
 This application provides a generic coupled solver with several convergence criteria, convergence accelerators, and predictors.
 Check the link for a more detailed overview.
 3. **MappingApplication**: The standard mapping application of the Kratos located in [kratos/applications/MappingApplication](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/MappingApplication) folder.
 This application provides the mapping of data from one mesh to another one.
 It supports the 1D, 2D and 3D mapping with different types of mappings (like nearest node, nearest element, etc.).
 Check the link for a more detailed overview.